5 Signs You Could Have a Pinched Nerve

 Numbness is one of the initial pinched nerve symptoms, according to Barbara Bergin, MD, a board-certified orthopedic surgeon.
 Untreated numbness could result in permanent nerve damage, so Dr. Bergin urges patients experiencing this symptom not to “work through it” in the hopes that it will get better by itself.
 “If it goes away, great,” Dr. Bergin says.
 “But if it doesn’t, then seek consultation with your primary care doctor or an orthopedic surgeon.”
 Anthony Giuffrida, MD, adds that most patients ignore numbness at first, but in some cases, they might not notice it at all.

 Or you have tingling

-You have shooting, radiating pain
+You have shooting or radiating pain

 In comparison, pain associated with a herniated disc or a pulled muscle will stay localized in one main area, Dr. Giuffrida notes.
 That said, herniated disks could cause pinched nerves, according to Dr. Chen.
-"These disc bulges or herniations, depending on where they are, can then put pressure on the nerve roots as they traverse through the canal," he says.
-These are the pain symptoms you should never ignore.
+“These disc bulges or herniations, depending on where they are, can then put pressure on the nerve roots as they traverse through the canal,” he says.

 You have weakness

 Arm, hand, leg, or foot weakness are other pinched nerve symptoms stemming from long-term nerve pressure.
 Dr. Chen says that weakness could be a sign of a more severe pinched nerve; he recommends seeking medical attention if this occurs.
 (These are the signs your muscle pain is something worse.)

 You have these very rare symptoms in addition to the more common ones